Knowledge Management Assessments

 - Potential early adopters or champions for KM

-- How technology is being used to enable knowledge sharing -- or how it is hindering knowledge sharing
+- How technology is enabling or hindering knowledge sharing

 - Elements of organizational culture and structure that present barriers to effective knowledge management